 (d) “Related services” includes feasibility studies, systems design, software development and time-sharing services whether provided by state employees or others;

 (e) “Telecommunications” means any transmission, emission or reception of signs, signals, writings, images or sounds of intelligence of any nature by wire, radio or other electromagnetic or optical systems.
 The term includes all facilities and equipment performing those functions that are owned, leased or used by the executive agencies of state government;

 (f) “Chief Technology Officer” means the person holding the position created in section three of this article and vested with authority to oversee state spending units in planning and coordinating information systems that serve the effectiveness and efficiency of the state and individual state spending units and further the overall management goals and purposes of government;

 (g) “Technical infrastructure” means all information systems, information technology, information equipment, telecommunications and related services as defined in this section;

-(i) "Major information technology project" means any information technology project estimated to cost more than one hundred thousand dollars or require more than three hundred man hours to complete; and
+(i) “Major information technology project” means any information technology project estimated to cost more than $250,000.
+Major information technology projects do not include equipment-only or software-only purchases in which labor is not necessary; and

 (j) “Steering committee” means an internal agency oversight committee established jointly by the Chief Technology Officer and the agency requesting the project, which shall include representatives from the Office of Technology and at least one representative from the agency requesting the project.